Congratulations! You are ready to prepare for our visit.

 Our mask policy

-Cases of COVID-19 are on the rise in Michigan.
-Some of our IBCLCs will be wearing a mask over her nose and chin at all times during her visit and it will be placed properly before she enters your home.
-Others are comfortable without masks.
-We will discuss our mask policy with you before we arrival.
-We want everyone to feel comfortable.
+We are still mindful of cases of COVID-19 in Michigan.
+Keeping your tiny human healthy is always our priority.
+Some of our IBCLCs will be wearing a mask over her nose and chin at all times during her visit.
+Others are comfortable without masks but we will gladly wear a mask if you request we do in your home.
+We want everyone to do what makes them feel most comfortable.
 We serve a fragile population and need to be sure to keep your baby safe as well as all the families we see before and after you.
 If you would rather, we would be happy to set up a virtual consult with you instead.
 Please communicate to us what you are most comfortable with.

 Before our arrival on the day of your visit

 Please hold off feeding baby for a couple hours before our arrival.
 We need a hungry baby if you would like us to observe a full feeding.
 If you have questions about pumping, please have your pump parts sterilized & cleaned and your pump put together.
 We will be in your nursing space for the consult where all the things you normally use should be available including your pillows, nursing chair, nipple shield, silicone pump and nipple cream.

 Dogs & other animals